12 Types of Tile: All the Different Varieties to Choose From

 However, the porosity can be combated, to some extent, with a good surface sealer that acts as an invisible layer of protection and clogs the pores.

-For areas with extremely heavy foot traffic, granite tiles are the best bet.
+For areas with extremely heavy foot traffic, granite tiles are the best bet as they're more durable than even marble.
 Made from hard, dense igneous rock, granite tiles have a unique look owing to the natural veining and speckling of minerals in such rocks.

 No two granite surfaces will ever look the same.
 The unique finish also sets them apart, physically, from other stones.
 Granite tiles are available in a range of colors and are as associated with luxury as marble.